KingMario/ngxProgress/README.md

 # Angular NgxProgress

+> Please support this project by simply putting a Github star.
+Share this library with friends on Twitter and everywhere else you can.

 Progress loader for Angular 4+ include interceptor.
 Can be integrate with 3rd parties javascript library.

-> Please support this project by simply putting a Github star.
-Share this library with friends on Twitter and everywhere else you can.

 Follow me [![twitter](https://img.shields.io/twitter/follow/wizardnet972.svg?style=social&label=%20wizardnet972)](https://twitter.com/wizardnet972) to be notified about new releases.

+**Why you should use buffer option?**
+> Sometimes you have many http requests.
+Some of those requests are may taking a less then one second.
+So you may consider to show the indicator after three seconds, The buffer option allow you to do that.

 ## Installation